 Expect to walk the red carpet with Benedict Cumberbatch, meet the Duke and Duchess of Sussex, take to the Golden Globes with Priyanka Chopra and have tea with Her Majesty Queen Elizabeth II.
 However, there are more than just wax figures in the museum.
 Visitors can meet their favourite superheroes in Marvel Universe 4D or try to escape a terrifying spaceship in Alien: Escape.

 Did you know that there is a tedious process the wax figures go through before they are displayed in all their perfection?

 Top 10 Most Surprising Facts about Madame Tussauds:

-- Madame Tussauds Wax Museum was founded by Marie Tussaud, a native of Strasbourgh, France.
-She learned the art of sculpting from her mother’s employer, Dr. Philippe Curtius, a physician skilled in the art of wax modeling.
+- Madame Tussauds Wax Museum was founded by Marie Tussaud, a native of Strasbourg, France.
+She learned how to sculpt from her mother’s employer, Dr Philippe Curtius, a physician skilled in the art of wax modelling.

 - Young Marie’s first sculpture was Francois Voltaire.
 She made it at the tender age of 16.

 - During the French Revolution, Madame Tussauds was imprisoned.
 During this time, she made death masks of executed nobles.